rubanj/front-end-challenge/README.md

 ## Introduction

 - Be sure to write comments and a README.
 Provide instructions on how to run the project and any notes about your solution.
-- Feel free to use AngularJS (version 4+) as your JavaScript framework.
+- Feel free to use Angular (version 4+) as your framework.
 - You can also use a starter kit to save time.
 - We love clean, responsive interfaces.
 Pick your favourite [Google font][google-fonts] and layout the movies in a grid, adjusting the number of columns as the device width allows.
 - We’re most interested in how you return and layout the results.
 Also, please don't use a CSS framework.